Find self-storage near you

 Many collectors choose to store their metal coins in a self-storage unit.
 But metal is no more resistant to humidity than other materials, not to mention that you need to keep your items away from sudden temperature changes.

 In the presence of moisture, iron will rust and copper will change its color to green (hence, why your finger turns green from copper rings), silver will darken, and lead will be completely destroyed.
+It’s common for storage of valuable metal based items such as collectable firearms to use dehumidifiers whilst in storage.

 If you collect comics or you want to store your books and photographs, keep in mind that they might turn yellow in the winter or summer due to temperature changes.